bezout/libhelico/README.md

 Comments and Complaints
 -------------

-If you have any problems/comments/complaints running this library or concerning the contents of the animations\* please contact the shadow member or the software architect\*\* which are more involded than the project manager.
+If you have any problems/comments/complaints running this library or concerning the contents of the animations\* please contact the Moaner or the software architect\*\* which are more involded than the project manager.

 Or just GFY.